Is Mail-Order Meat Better Than Grocery Store Meat?

 Great Meat Flavor Starts with Great Meat

 Most online meat companies work closely with top-notch farms and facilities to purchase only the best meat.
 In the case of USDA beef grades, that means Prime and top-tier Choice products.
-Some meat distributors, such as BBQGuys USA Premium Cuts, go so far as to run a Top Choice program that guarantees they receive only the most highly marbled USDA Choice beef.
+Some meat distributors go so far as to run a Top Choice program that guarantees they receive only the most highly marbled USDA Choice beef.
 With mail-order meat companies, specialty meat stores, and high-end restaurants taking first pick at the best meat, most chain retailers settle for the less desirable and more cost-effective Choice and Select cuts.
 A trip down your local grocery store meat aisle is probably all the proof you need.

 Cutting Meat Properly Is Only Slightly Less Complicated than Cutting Diamonds